hsuwanying/datalake_n_warehouse/README.md

 # Background

 According to Expedia(2015), travellers visit an average of [38 websites](https://advertising.expedia.com/blog/research/how-marketers-can-reach-travel-bookers-across-the-consumer-funnel/) before booking a trip.
-The entire trip booking process involves several steps and can be stressful for traveller, this is because there are too many products and options occurs the search phase, and that put travelers in the paradox of choice and make the customer journey even more complicated than in other industries.
+The entire trip booking process involves several steps and can be stressful for travellers, this is because there are too many products and options that occur during the search phase, and that puts travellers in the paradox of choice and make the customer journey even more complicated than in other industries.

 # Problem
 > *Websites that provide travel-related products have a 98% abandonment rate among all businesses.
 Statista (2022)*

-Despite online travel agencies still play an important role within the customer journey, OTAs are suffering from the low conversion rate as Statista reveal that travel related websites received the highest shopping cart abandonment rate among other consumer goods sectors.
+Despite online travel agencies still playing an important role in the customer journey, OTAs are suffering from a low conversion rate as Statista reveals that travel-related websites received the highest shopping cart abandonment rate among other consumer goods sectors.
 This is because are too many things involved in the booking process, and this will affect the traveller's decision.
 As consumers spend more time searching for trips, they will take longer to decide whether to book.
 This means that the OTAs will have less impact on consumers' buying decisions.

 # Solution
-When mapping out a traveler's digital journey, we found social media has gained importance in the traveler's decision-making process (Smith & Anderson,2018).
-Travel feeds on Instagram have become one of the powerful indicators that trigger travelers’ decision to plan where they should visit on upcoming trips (Han & Chen, 2021).
-To understand how social media and online search impact travelers' buying decisions and to help Swiss OTAs improve online booking experience and effective marketing, we designed a traveler insights dashboard that presents crucial metrics and trends by analyzing social media and search engine data.
+When mapping out a traveller's digital journey, we found social media has gained importance in the traveller's decision-making process (Smith & Anderson,2018).
+Travel feeds on Instagram have become one of the powerful indicators that trigger travellers’ decisions to plan where they should visit on upcoming trips (Han & Chen, 2021).
+To understand how social media and online search impact travellers' buying decisions and to help Swiss OTAs improve online booking experience and effective marketing, we designed a traveller insights dashboard that presents crucial metrics and trends by analyzing social media and search engine data.

 # Methods
 A travel database is built with the following data engeneer techniques:
- 1. Define Data Collection strategies: Define the scope of the project and collect data from accros traveler digital touchpoints
+ 1. Define Data Collection strategies: Define the scope of the project and collect data from across traveller digital touchpoints
  2. Design Database and Construct Data Piplines: Present a business data schema Construct ETL and ELT workflow use [Apache Airflow](https://airflow.apache.org)
  3. Built Data Architecture: Demonstrates data system with [AWS RDS](https://aws.amazon.com/rds/) according to business needs
  4. Prototyping: Based on predefine business questions to design visualiation datashboard layout